RocketChat/docs-old/3. Installing and Updating/Ubuntu.md

-### NOTE:

-Please only use this guide if you are comfortable with deploying applications to Ubuntu using the command line.

-There are easier deployment options such as:

-* [Sandstorm](https://apps.sandstorm.io/app/vfnwptfn02ty21w715snyyczw0nqxkv3jvawcah10c6z7hj1hnu0), you can have a server for your family and friends running in 4 seconds.
-* [Heroku one click deploy](https://heroku.com/deploy?template=https://github.com/RocketChat/Rocket.Chat/tree/master), you can run and operate a small server instance on their FREE (or low cost) plans.

-Another option, you can request for a beta of Rocket.Chat hosting service - you can have a server up and running, professionally managed, without installations, configuration, maintenance and management head-aches.
-Just send an email to support@rocket.chat and request for _"Hosting beta"_.
+# Deploying Rocket.Chat to Ubuntu

 This guide explains how to deploy your own Rocket.Chat instance to a Ubuntu Linux machine using the command line.

 ## 1. Install Dependencies